 - The team has a rule that Studio projects should not take more than 25% of their resources at any time.
 This means they can continue producing their own stories and ensure Outriders remains a non-profit organisation.

 - Unlike other commercial content studios, Outriders does not distribute the content it works on (other agencies do so via paid social media posts).
 This is made clear to clients before a project starts.

 - As the work of the Studio is highly innovative, this sometimes creates barriers to increasing reach of prospective media partners.

 - In its first year, the Studio generated around 45% of Outriders’ overall budget, a result which they found surprising and promising.
 (NB: Outriders is at an early stage, so revenue streams can fluctuate a lot, according to Jakub).

-- A number of prospective clients have backed out after being told by Jakub they wouldn’t get to see the story or approve the content before publishing.
-He recommends making sure the partner is fully on board before committing much time or resource to discussions.
+- A number of prospective clients have backed out of commissioning Outriders due to not being fully on board with the Studio's rules and principles.
+The team recommends ensuring each client is fully on board before committing much time or resources to discussions.

 - Outriders had a lot of requests for help with producing podcasts.
 A number of NGOs in Poland have won grants to start one, but need assistance to get it up and running.
 They’re looking to develop these skills.